 The continuous advancement in artificial intelligence and machine learning technology is paving the way for the next generation of automation.
-However, recent advancements in AI such as ChatGPT 4 has a lot of professionals worried about their career.
+However, recent advancements in AI, such as ChatGPT, have a lot of professionals worried about their careers.

 In the writing realm, such AIs deliver tons of content with only a few prompts and instructions.
 That said, the scrapped content comes from other sources and depends on existing information on the internet.

-When it comes to technical writing, such AIs still have a long way to go because it requires technical expertise, personal experience, and a clear understanding of a product, among other things.
+When it comes to technical writing, such AIs still have a long way to go because they require technical expertise, personal experience, and a clear understanding of a product, among other things.

 However, the risk of automation in technical writing remains a worry for many professionals.
 This article collects the thoughts and opinions of 14 expert technical writers on how AI will affect technical writing moving forward.